valmassoi/resume/Valmassoi_Resume_Soft-Dev.md

 - Redesigned swim spa to accommodate Michael Phelps’ wingspan, ultimately becoming new product line for company that helped grow category to become world leader in sales and design
 - Constructed insulated testing chamber to calculate and analyze energy efficiency of hot tubs, ensuring California Energy Commission requirements were met
-- Created 3D plumbing drawings to streamline manufacturing process, 1,000+ hours of SolidWorks logged
+- Created 3D plumbing drawings to streamline manufacturing process; 1,000+ hours of SolidWorks logged